CIG-UCL/polaffini/README.md

                                                         -o <path-to-output-directory>/val\
                                                         -kpad 5 -os 1 -downf 2 -omit_labs 2 41
 ```
-Use `-h` to display help.\
+Use `-h` to show more options and display help.\
 `-r mni2` indicates that the target template is the MNI with voxel size 2 mm isotropic.
 You can instead provide the path to a template of your choice (in this case you also need to provide the associated segmentation using `-rs`).\
 `-kpad 5` ensures that the output image dimensions are a multiple of 2<sup>5</sup> since we'll train a U-net model with 5 levels of econding / decoding.
 Adapt this to your model architecture.\
-`-os 1` toggles the output of the moved segmentations (in one-hot encoding) so that they can be leveraged during the training of the model.
+`-os 1` toggles the output of the moved segmentations (in one-hot encoding) so that they can be leveraged during the training of the model.\
 `-omit_labs 2 41` will omit those labels for POLAFFINI as they are too big (whole left and right white matter) so taking their centroids is a bit meaningless.\
 The output directories will be organized as follow:\
 &ensp; ├ img - folder containing moved images\